VDA5050/VDA5050/VDA5050_EN.md

 For additional information see the [Implementation of the state message](#78-implementation-of-the-state-message) for the mobile robot state.
 The update rate for this topic is defined by the integrator.

-## 6.8 Connection

-During the connection of a mobile robot client to the broker, a last will topic and message can be set, which is published by the broker upon disconnection of the mobile robot client from the broker.
-Thus, the fleet control can detect a disconnection event by subscribing the connection topics of all mobile robots.
-The disconnection is detected via a heartbeat that is exchanged between the broker and the client.
-The interval is configurable in most brokers and should be set around 15 seconds.
-The Quality of Service level for the `connection` topic shall be 1 - At Least Once.

-The last will message will not be sent, when a connection is ended in a graceful way by using an MQTT disconnection command.
-The last will message is only sent by the broker, if the connection is unexpectedly interrupted.

-**Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the mobile robot and the MQTT broker.
-As a result, the timestamp and headerId fields will always be outdated.

-Mobile robot wants to disconnect gracefully:

-1. Mobile robot sends "uagv/v3/manufacturer/serialNumber/connection" with `connectionState` set to `OFFLINE`.
-2. Disconnect the MQTT connection with a disconnect command.

-Mobile robot comes online:

-1. Set the last will to "uagv/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to `CONNECTIONBROKEN`, when the MQTT connection is created.
-2. Send the topic "uagv/v3/manufacturer/serialNumber/connection" with `connectionState` set to `ONLINE`.

-All messages on this topic shall be sent with a retained flag.

-When connection between the mobile robot and the broker stops unexpectedly, the broker will send the last will topic: "uagv/v3/manufacturer/serialNumber/connection" with the field `connectionState` set to `CONNECTIONBROKEN`.
+## 6.8 Sharing of planned paths for freely navigating mobile robots

+Mobile robots shall communicate their planned trajectory to the fleet control system.
+This is done via the state message.
+For a higher frequency of sharing, the `visualization` topic can be used.
+Mobile robots share their `intermediatePath`, which represents the estimated time of arrival at closer waypoints that the mobile robot is able to perceive with its sensors, and their `plannedPath`, which represents a longer path within the mobile robot's currently active order.
+Both paths shall start from the mobile robot's current position, independent of any nodes that are part of the order.
+The mobile robot can decide on the length of the shared paths, as it may be situation dependent.
+If the mobile robot is freely navigating both `intermediatePath` and `plannedPath` shall be shared in each state.
+The `plannedPath` is defined as NURBS as defined in the `trajectory` field of the `edgeState`.
+The `plannedPath` can contain an array of nodes, referenced by their `nodeId`, that will be traversed as part of the current path.
+It should be updated whenever a significant change has occurred in the mobile robot's `plannedPath`.
+The `plannedPath` should at least cover the mobile robot's current base.
+The `intermediatePath` is defined as a polyline.
+The polyline consists of linear line segments between waypoints.
+Each `waypoint` consists of its `x` and `y` position, an optional orientation of the mobile robot and the `ETA` indicating the estimated time of arrival.
+The `intermediatePath` shall be updated with every sent state or visualization message and always begin at the mobile robot's current position.
+The parameters `plannedPath` and `intermediatePath` shall be used only for trajectories planned by the mobile robot.
+The trajectory fields in the edgeState shall only be used to 'acknowledge' trajectories that have already been defined a priori within a layout or the order.

 ## 6.9 Request/response mechanism